jc-juarez/pipebit/README.md

 import pipebit
 import time

-# Define Sender with that created a Pipeline with name 'data_pipe', size 5 and no Override
+# Defines Sender with that created a Pipeline with name 'data_pipe', size 5 and no Override
 sender = pipebit.BitPackSender("data_pipe",5,False)

-# Open Sender Connection with the Pipeline
+# Opens Sender Connection with the Pipeline
 sender.open_connection()

-# Iterate from 0 to 9 and send the values from i, i + 1 ... i + 4, having an interruption interval between each of 1 second
+# Iterates from 0 to 9 and send the values from i, i + 1 ... i + 4, having an interruption interval between each of 1 second
 for i in range(10):
     sender.send([i,i+1,i+2,i+3,i+4])
     time.sleep(1.0)

-# Close Sender Connection with the Pipeline
+# Closes Sender Connection with the Pipeline
 sender.close_connection()
 ```